g-plane/typed-query-selector/README.md

 #### Web Components

-If you passed an unknown tag, it will fall back to `Element`, but you can override it my specifying concrete type.
+If you passed an unknown tag, it will fall back to `Element`, but you can override it by specifying concrete type.

 ```typescript
 import { querySelector } from 'typed-query-selector'